xxuejie/ckb-contract-toolchains/README.md

 ## Usage

+### Native Binary Package

-Right now `ckb-contract-toolchains` only supports Ubuntu 22.04 running on x86_64 architecture.
+Right now native binary `ckb-contract-toolchains` release only supports Ubuntu 22.04 running on x86_64 architecture.

 In case you are on a bare minimal environment(such as the official jammy docker image), a few basic dependencies are required: